Convex-Dev/design/cad/010_transactions/README.md

 ## Peer Responsibilities

-Peers are generally expected to be responsible for validating and submitting legitimate transactions for consensus on behalf of their Clients.
+Peers are generally expected to be responsible for validating and submitting legitimate transactions for consensus on behalf of their clients.

+Peers MAY define their own terms for allowing a client to use their services.

-Peers MUST submit legitimate transaction for consensus, unless they have a reason to believe the transaction is invalid or illegitimate.
+Peers SHOULD submit legitimate transaction for consensus, unless they have a reason to believe the transaction is invalid or illegitimate.

-Peers SHOULD submit transactions in the order that they are received from any single Client.
-Failure to do so is likely to result in Sequence errors and potential economic cost for the Peers.
+Peers SHOULD submit transactions in the order that they are received from any single client.
+Failure to do so is likely to result in sequence errors and potential economic cost for the peers.

-Peers MUST validate the digital signature of Transactions they include in a Block.
-Failure to do so is likely to resulting in automatic slashing.
+Peers SHOULD validate the digital signature of transactions they include in a block.
+Failure to do so is likely to result in penalities (at a minimum, paying the fees for the invalid transaction)

 Peers MAY reject transactions that do not appear to be legitimate, in which case the Peer SHOULD return a Result to the Client submitting the transaction indicating the reason for rejection.
 Some examples where this may be appropriate:
-- Any Transaction that has an obviously invalid Sequence Number (less than that required for the current Consensus State)
+- Any transaction that has an obviously invalid sequence number (less than that required for the current Consensus State)
-- A Transaction that has a future Sequence number (greater than would be valid for the current consensus), and the Peer is unaware of any previous in-flight transactions from the Client that would make this valid.
+- A transaction that has a future Sequence number (greater than would be valid for the current consensus), and the Peer is unaware of any previous in-flight transactions from the Client that would make this valid.
-- A Transaction that appears too expensive for the Origin Account for which it is submitted to execute (a very large transaction size or a large transfer that would be likely to fail)
+- A transaction that appears too expensive for the origin account for which it is submitted to execute (a very large transaction size or a large transfer that would be likely to fail)
-- An Account or Client has been blacklisted by the Peer for previous bad behaviour
+- An account or client has been blacklisted by the Peer for previous bad behaviour

-## Signatues
+## Signatures

-All Transactions MUST be signed by the Account Key of the Account for which the User submits the Transaction
+All valid transactions MUST be signed by the account key of the account for which the user submits the transaction.
+The relevant account key is the one that is set in the CVM state at the time the transaction is executed.